llvm/llvm-zorg/premerge/premerge-advisor.md

 A key part of the premerge advisor is infrastructure to store and process build failure information so that it can be queried later.
 We plan on having jobs extract failure logs and upload them to a web server.
-This web server in addition to having an endpoint to accept uploads will have an endpoint that will accept test failure information (logs and filenames) and return whether or not they are broken at `main`, flaky, or novel test failures due to the PR.
+This web server in addition to having an endpoint to accept uploads of failure information without returning any analysis will have an explanation endpoint that will accept test failure information (logs and filenames) and return whether or not they are broken at `main`, flaky, or novel test failures due to the PR.

 For the premerge jobs running through Github Actions, we plan on using the existing `generate_test_report` scripts that are currently used for generating